georgekosmidis/blog.georgekosmidis.net/workables/articles/100620-variables-in-bash-and-azure-pipelines/content.md

   variables:
     MY_VAR: $[ dependencies.JobA.outputs['Task1.myVar'] ]                 // Only works when case 2 is used
   steps:
-  - script: echo "JobA output was $(MY_VAR)"                              // Only works a job local variable has been set,
+  - script: echo "JobA output was $(MY_VAR)"                              // Only works if a job local variable has been set,
                                                                           // there is no other way to access the output of a job!
 ```